 3. Combine until all the ingredients comes together and forms a dough.

-4. Take the dough in ¼ cup and shape it into round patties and keep them in a tray.
+4. Take the sweet potato mixture in ¼ cup and shape it into round patties and keep them on a baking sheet lined with parchment paper.

 5. Dip and coat each patty in a flour slurry followed by bread crumbs.

-6. Shallow fry patties in batches until golden brown both sides.
+6. Heat oil in a frying pan and shallow fry patties in batches over medium heat until golden brown on both sides.

 Serve piping hot patties with any dip of your choice.